Skip to content

 Warning

-Based on the original name, Spacelift generates an immutable slug that serves as a unique identifier of this context.
+Based on the original context name, Spacelift generates an immutable slug that serves as a unique identifier of the context.
 If the name and the slug diverge significantly, things may become confusing.

-Editing the context is only a little more exciting.
-You can edit the context from its dedicated view by pressing the Edit button:
+You can edit the context from its dedicated view by clicking Edit:

-This switches the context into editing mode where you can change the name and description but also manage configuration elements the same way you'd do for the stack environment, only much simpler - without overrides and computed values:
+This switches the context into editing mode where you can change the name and description.
+You can also manage configuration elements the same way you'd do for the stack environment, without overrides and computed values:

 Attaching and detaching contexts actually happens from the stack management view.
 To attach a context, select the Contexts tab.
 This should show you a dropdown with all the contexts available for attaching, and a slider to set the priority of the attachment: